Back to all reviews

 External connections

-This feature from Slack allows you to invite external collaborators on a project or temporarily include people outside your organization into your workspace.
+This feature allows you to temporarily include people outside your organization into your Slack workspace.

 You can add these guests to your channel for a limited or unlimited time and select channels they will have access to (these channels need to be created prior to inviting guests).

-This is another common feature of many team communication apps that works as expected.
+This is another common feature of many team communication apps, and I've had no issues while testing it.

 External connections in Slack